4 min read

 Those seeds, aka kernels (which is an etymological sibling of “corn” which in Old English meant a single seed of a cereal plant like wheat, barley, or rye), each develop distinctly by pollination of the silk, each silk being tied to one kernel.

 Alongside the distinctness of each popcorn kernel, corn as an aggregate is produced in rather large quantities.
 It is the most produced cereal grain in the world by weight, and the second most produced crop (after sugarcane whose production is as much as corn and rice, the number three spot, put together).
-One corn plant can produce between 600 and 1000 new corn plants (the “multiplication ratio”) and corn currently has the highest potential for carbohydrate production per unit area per day, and has the highest grain yield per hectare.
+One corn plant can produce between 600 and 1000 new corn plants (the “multiplication ratio”) and corn currently has the highest potential for carbohydrate production per unit area per day, and the highest grain yield per hectare.

 The vast majority of that corn isn’t for human consumption, though, but goes toward producing ethanol and feeding livestock.
 The history of the ethanol market in the United States, and the production of corn to meet it, finds its story in the Energy Tax Act of 1978 followed by the Clean Air Act of 1990, the Energy Policy Act of 2005, and the Energy Independence and Security Act of 2007.
 Tldr: the US wanted to rely less of foreign oil, began mandating oxygenated gasoline for a cleaner burn (ethanol helps), and required that all gas have at least 10% ethanol.